DSA NEW ORLEANS SLACK GUIDE

 - Again, Slack should be thought of as a public place.
 Don’t post anything you wouldn’t want your mom or a cop to read.
 Please adhere to the guidelines for respectful engagement (See below!)

 - Be judicial about your use of @channel, which will notify everyone.
-Our #general channel has over 200 members, so be sure to seriously consider whether or not everyone needs to be notified.
+Many channels have a LOT of people, so be sure to seriously consider whether or not everyone needs to be notified.

 DSA Guidelines for Respectful Discussion

 Assume good faith in your fellow comrades

 Assume good faith in each other.
 Please try to speak from experience, speak for yourself, and actively listen to each other.
 Encourage yourself and others to maintain a positive attitude, honor the work of others, avoid defensiveness, be open to legitimate critique and challenge oppressive behaviors in ways that help people grow.

 Know whether you need to “step up” or “step back”

 Help create a safe and inclusive space for everybody.
 Please respect others by recognizing how often, much, and loud you’re speaking and whether or not you’re dominating conversation.
 Step back to leave space for others to voice their opinions and feelings.
 On the other hand, if you don’t often speak up, we encourage you to do so now!

 We have a limited amount of time for discussion and to accomplish the tasks before us.
 When in discussion, consider whether or not what you want to say has already been said, whether what you want to say is on topic or if there’s a better time and place to say it, and other methods for showing how you feel about the conversation (nodding your head, etc.)

 Please recognize and respect others feelings, background, and cultural differences